schmaustech/acm-hypershift-blog/README.md

 d1e0c4b8-6f70-8d5b-93a3-706754ee2ee9             false      auto-assign
 ~~~

+## Enable Hosted Clusters Feature

+Since hosted cluster are a technology preview we need to enable them on the hub cluster with the following steps.
+The first step is to patch the multiclusterengine and enable the hypershift component:

 ~~~bash
 $ oc patch mce multiclusterengine --type=merge -p '{"spec":{"overrides":{"components":[{"name":"hypershift-preview","enabled": true}]}}}'
 multiclusterengine.multicluster.openshift.io/multiclusterengine patched
 ~~~

+Once we have patched the multiclusterengine we need to next configure a managed cluster custom resource for our hub cluster:

 ~~~bash
 $ cat << EOF > ~/import-hub-kni20.yaml